Asparkam - instructions for use. Overdose of asparkam is fatal

 The drug Asparkam: indications for use and contraindications

-In case of disturbances in the work of the heart and hypokalemia, the doctor may prescribe Asparkam.
+In case of disturbances in the functioning of the heart and hypokalemia, the doctor may prescribe Asparkam.

-Indications for the use of this drug, which are indicated in the instructions:
+Indications for use of this drug, which are indicated in the instructions:

 • Insufficient blood supply to organs in heart failure.